Championship Matchup

 When the final horn sounded, the scoreboard confirmed what the season had been building toward since opening night: a perfect 13–0 record and a championship trophy for Little Mill.

 What made this title run special wasn’t just the wins — it was how complete this team was.
 They could overwhelm opponents with scoring, lock them down defensively, or grind out tough playoff-style games like they did in all three postseason matchups.
-From Brundidge’s steady leadership to a deep roster where seemingly everyone could step up, the Mustangs proved they were more than just talented — they were a true team.

 In a season full of strong squads across the county, Little Mill set the standard from start to finish, and they’ll be remembered as one of the most dominant 7th grade groups the league has ever seen.